GeneSiriviboon/IntegrateBZ/README.md

 $${\rm Im} \, I =  - \pi \int_{q(x(t)) = 0} dx(t)  \, \frac{p(x(t))}{|\nabla q(x(t))|}.$$

-We can see that for both the real and imaginary part, the integrand is concentrated near $q(\bm{x}) = 0$ which would result in major contribution of the integral.
+We can see that for both the real and imaginary part, the integrand is concentrated near $q({x}) = 0$ which would result in major contribution of the integral.
 Here, we propose the following scheme.

 1. sample meshes to represent the domain of integral
 2. separate the mesh into two type: mesh without singularity and mesh with singularity